Employment contract in the hospitality industry

 Salary and allowances

 The salary in hospitality can vary depending on the role, level of experience, and type of business.
 Agreements can also be made regarding any tips or bonuses.
-Check in the hospitality CLA (appendix II) what your salary should be or use our ‘check your money’ tool to verify your Updates salary.
+Check in the CLA hospitality (appendix II) what your pay should be or use our ‘Check your money’ tool to verify your Updates salary.

 Working hours and rest periods

-Holidays and holiday pay
+Annual leave and holiday pay

 Sick leave and leave arrangements

-Categories of employees in the hospitality industry
+Categories of workers in hospitality

-- Zero-hour casual worker
+• Zero-hour temporary worker

-- Seasonal worker
+• Seasonal worker

-- Seasonal worker climate and nature
+• Seasonal worker climate and nature

-- Skilled/unskilled worker
+• Skilled/unskilled worker

-Seasonal worker climate and nature is a specific category of seasonal workers who are only employed for a maximum of 9 months due to climatic or natural conditions.
-This means the position is not available for more than 9 months, think of a hospitality location with only a terrace in the season, outside the season there is no work available.
+Seasonal worker climate and nature is a specific category of seasonal workers who are employed for a maximum of 9 months due to climatic or natural conditions.
+This means that the position is not available for more than 9 months, think of a hospitality location with only a terrace in the season, outside the season there is no work available.
 An example of this is a beach pavilion or an ice cream parlour.

 An employee is an unskilled worker if he/she has not gained the required experience (1,976 hours of experience).
-An unskilled worker usually has a broader employability and performs less specialised tasks.
+An unskilled worker usually has broader employability and performs less specialised tasks.
 The employment contract states how many hours of experience must be accumulated before the employee becomes a skilled worker.

 Hospitality agency workers

-It is possible to work at a hospitality business through an employment agency.
+It is possible to work at a hospitality company through an employment agency.
 Usually, you are employed as an agency worker for tasks that are temporary in nature.
 During this period, you are officially employed by the employment agency, which is also responsible for paying your wages.

-Freelancer in the hospitality industry
+Freelancer in hospitality

-Rights and responsibilities of employees in the hospitality industry
+Rights and responsibilities of workers in hospitality

 Wages and payment